 I was inspired by Jack Spirko from The Survival Podcast about brining a bird prior to cooking it.
 Jack swears by it, and my friend Jay (Mr. Tactical) swears by it as well.
 I must defer to Jack Spirko for his Turkey Brine Recipe.

-Jack Spirko’s Turkey Brine
+Option 1: Jack Spirko’s Turkey Brine

 Mix these spices per gallon of water